-Saint are by definition ‘extreme’, for they see past the veil of this world, and act almost solely working for the next.
-Hence, one of the things looked for in a person who dies with a reputation for sanctity is ‘heroic virtue’, that goes well above and beyond the call of duty, so to speak, and the more above and beyond, the better, all things considered.
+Saints are by definition ‘extreme’, for they see past the veil of this world, and act as though all that mattered were the next life – imagine, there is a heaven, and a hell.
+Hence, one of the things looked for in a person who dies with a reputation for sanctity is ‘heroic virtue’, that goes far above and beyond the call of duty, so to speak, and the more above and beyond, the better, all things considered.

-Such is Saint John of God (+1550), sort of an early Mother Teresa, who devoted the last decade of his short life – he died at 55 – helping the poorest of the poor and the sickest of the sick, in an era when many were left to their own devices, to die in the gutter, or waste away wherever they could find a bed, sort of like India when the first Sister of Charity arrived.
+One of those who practised such ‘extreme’ charity is Saint John of God (+1550), sort of an early Mother Teresa, who devoted the last decade of his short life – he died on his birthday, March 8th, at the age of 55 – helping the poorest of the poor and the sickest of the sick, in an era when many of these were left to wallow in their own misery, dying in the gutter, or wasting away wherever they could find a bed.
+It was not unlike like Calcutta when the first Sister of Charity arrived.

-Before this decade which launched him into holiness and into heaven, John led a turbulent life, running away or being kidnaped away from home at the age of 8, and left to fend for himself, he begged on the streets, and was eventually taken in by a man, to tend for his sheep and – implausibly enough – marry his daughter.
+Before his last decade which launched him into holiness and then heaven, John had led a turbulent, dissolute life.
+He ran away, or was kidnapped, away from home at the age of 8, and left to fend for himself; he begged on the streets, and was eventually taken in by a man, to tend for his sheep and – implausibly enough – marry his daughter.

-John would have none of it, and ran off again to becomes a soldier-at-arms, a trooper, a rough life he lived for 18 years.
+John would have none of the vita domestica, and ran off again to becomes a soldier-at-arms, a trooper and mercenary, a rough life he lived for 18 years.

-But his faith had not left him, nor his latent love of family; he tried to find his parents, but his mother had died soon after his disappearance, and his father, who had joined the Franciscans, was also gone.
+But his faith had not left him, nor his latent love of family.
+Like the prodigal son, he eventualy repented, and tried to find his parents, but his mother had died, apparently of grief, soon after he had disappeared from home; and his father, who had joined the Franciscans (!), was also gone.
 So John went off to Africa with the vague intent to free Christian slaves and perhaps gain martyrdom; that did not work out so well, and a Franciscan urged him to return to Spain.

-It was soon after this that, at the age of 42, on the feast of Saint Sebastian, January 20th, 1537, during a sermon by Saint John of Avila, he had a profound conversion and what may have been a sort of breakdown.
-The itinerant former soldier wandered out into the streets beating and berating himself, loudly proclaiming sorrow for all his past sins for all who wanted to hear.
+It was soon after this that, at the age of 42 – back then, well into middle age – on the feast of Saint Sebastian, January 20th, 1537, during a sermon by the great priest and preacher Saint John of Avila, he had a profound conversion and what may have been a sort of breakdown.
+The itinerant former soldier wandered out into the streets beating and berating himself, loudly proclaiming sorrow for all his past sins, for all who wanted to hear.
 And many did not.
 He was soon put into an asylum, where the ‘treatment’ consisted of being chained, flogged and starved.
-Not that John minded that much, but the same John of Avila intervened, and urged the would-be saint to moderate his penance, and work with the sick, the poor, the abandoned.
+Not that John minded that much, for in his mind he deserved far worse, but the same John of Avila intervened, and urged the would-be saint to moderate his penance, and begin to work with the sick, the poor, the abandoned.

-In the meantime, we should all do what we can for those less fortunate.
-God can do quite a bit with those who take His truth to heart, regardless of how late we get to the game.
+We too should all do what we can for those less fortunate.
+God can do miracles with – and for – those who take His truth to heart, regardless of how late we get to the game.
 Just so long as we die trying.